sheldonresearch/Crowdturfing/README.md

 # README

-This is the source code and dataset of paper:
+This is the source code and dataset of the paper:

 Bo Liu, Xiangguo Sun et al. "Co-Detection of Crowdturﬁng Microblogs and Spammers in Online Social Networks"